Let’s learn how to use the English suffix PROOF today, we can use it to make new words and grow our vocabulary.

 bulletproof [adjective] designed to resist the penetration of bullets.

-- Members of the swat team wear a bulletproof vest when they work.
+- Members of the swat team wear bulletproof vests when they work.

 - Superman is bulletproof.

 - The stores in the bad parts of town usually have bulletproof glass in their windows.
 I never go there!

 We also use bulletproof to talk about an idea, plan, or concept.
 The plan has no errors, it is guaranteed to succeed.

 - You’ve thought about this plan well, it sounds bulletproof.